-Property Required Value Description Subscription Yes <Azure-subscription-name> The Azure subscription to use for your environment Resource group Yes <Azure-resource-group-name> The Azure resource group where you want to create your environment Integration Service Environment Name Yes <environment-name> The name to give your environment Location Yes <Azure-datacenter-region> The Azure datacenter region where to deploy your environment Additional capacity Yes 0, 1, 2, 3 The number of processing units to use for this ISE resource.
-To add capacity after creation, see Add capacity.
+Property Required Value Description Subscription Yes <Azure-subscription-name> The Azure subscription to use for your environment Resource group Yes <Azure-resource-group-name> The Azure resource group where you want to create your environment Integration Service Environment Name Yes <environment-name> The name to give your environment Location Yes <Azure-datacenter-region> The Azure datacenter region where to deploy your environment Additional capacity Yes 0 to 10 The number of additional processing units to use for this ISE resource.
+To add capacity after creation, see Add ISE capacity.
 Virtual network Yes <Azure-virtual-network-name> The Azure virtual network where you want to inject your environment so logic apps in that environment can access your virtual network.
-If you don't have a network, you can create one here.
+If you don't have a network, create an Azure virtual network first.

 Subnets Yes <subnet-resource-list> An ISE requires four empty subnets for creating resources in your environment.
 To create each subnet, follow the steps under this table.

 To create resources in your environment, your ISE needs four empty subnets that aren't delegated to any service.
 You can't change these subnet addresses after you create your environment.
 Each subnet must meet these criteria:

 Has a name that starts with an alphabetic character or an underscore, and doesn't have these characters:

 Uses the Classless Inter-Domain Routing (CIDR) format and a Class B address space.

 /27in the address space because each subnet must have 32 addresses as the minimum.
 For example: